kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_pullrequest_bitbucket.md

 	--api-token yourAPIToken \
 	--org yourOrgName

-# report a Bitbucket pull request attestation about a trail with an evidence file:
+# report a Bitbucket pull request attestation about a trail with an attachment:
 kosli attest pullrequest bitbucket \
 	--name yourAttestationName \
 	--flow yourFlowName \